code-corps/deprecated-code-corps-rails-api/README.md

 ## Installing

-### Recommended install

 To make your life easier, you can just clone this repository and use our Docker container.
-[Follow this guide to get started.](docs/DEFAULT_INSTALL.md)
+[Follow this guide to get started.](docs/INSTALLING.md)

-#### Custom install

-We wholeheartedly recommend against doing a custom install.
-You'll be spending more time configuring and less time being productive.
-But if you'd like to work that way, you can read our [custom install guide](docs/CUSTOM_INSTALL.md).

 ## Usage